angelsolaorbaiceta/inkgeom2d/README.md

 # InkGeom 2D

-A small and fast 2D geometry library with no external dependencies.
+A small, three-shakable and fast 2D geometry library with no external dependencies.

 The geometry library behind [InkStructure app](https://www.inkstructure.com/).